mkopciuszynski/xrheed/docs/source/index.rst

 **xRHEED** is **xarray-based toolkit** for **RHEED image analysis**

 Explore the :doc:`introduction` to learn more about its features and capabilities.
-See the :ref:`example-notebooks` section for hands-on tutorials.
+See the `Example notebooks` section for hands-on tutorials.

 .. note::